shpml/fundamentals/intro.md

 * First check your email for an invitation from your producer.
 * Be sure to add a photo and "WDI Student - CITY" or "WDI Student - REMOTE" (if you're going to be taking WDI remotely) to your profile.
-* Next, go to [slack.com](https://slack.com/signin), enter "ga-students" where the page asks for your team domain, and join the [#wdiremotefundamentals](https://ga-students.slack.com/messages/#wdiremotefundamentals/) channel to meet your global classmates!
+* Next, go to [slack.com](https://slack.com/signin), enter "ga-students" where the page asks for your team domain, and join the [#wdi-fundamentals](https://ga-students.slack.com/messages/#wdi-fundamentals/) channel to meet your global classmates!

-**Please note: Whether you're joining WDI on campus or WDIr remotely, you should log onto the same channel on slack: #wdiremotefundamentals**
+**Please note: Whether you're joining WDI on campus or WDIr remotely, you should log onto the same channel on slack: #wdi-fundamentals**

 <!---
 ![Step-by-step Slack Tutorial](assets/chapter0/slack_tutorial.gif)
 -->

-## Feedback

-We need your help to improve this material!
-Please don't hesitate to reach out by emailing us at [AskImmersives@generalassemb.ly](AskImmersives@generalassemb.ly).

 [Ok, let's get started!](00_chapter/02_lesson.md)